tonistiigi/xx/README.md

 ### Installation

 `xx` is distributed with a Docker image `tonistiigi/xx` that contains a collection of helper scripts that read `TARGET*` environment variables to automatically configure the compilation targets.
-The scripts are based on Posix Shell, so they should work on top of any image but currently `xx` is expected to work on Alpine and Debian based distros.
+The scripts are based on Posix Shell, so they should work on top of any image but currently `xx` is expected to work on Alpine and Debian/Ubuntu based distros.
 In order to avoid unexpected changes, you may want to pin the image using an immutable digest.
 Although `xx` only contains shell scripts that are identical for every platform it is recommended to also import `xx` with `FROM --platform=$BUILDPLATFORM`, so that import commands are shared for all compilation targets.

 ```
 FROM --platform=$BUILDPLATFORM tonistiigi/xx AS xx